lukaszborawski/rock-paper-scissors/README.md

 ## Features

 Users are be able to:
-- See all countries from the API on the homepage
-- Search for a country using an input field
-- Filter countries by region
-- Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode
+- View the optimal layout for the game depending on their device's screen size
+- Play Rock, Paper, Scissors against the computer
+- Maintain the state of the score after refreshing the browser

 ## Used Technologies

 - React
-- Axios
 - Styled Components
 - Framer Motion
 - Local Storage